-- UCSF Clinical Trials Overview and Find a UCSF Clinical Trial – Includes info on clinical trials and a searchable database of clinical trials at UCSF.
+- UCSF Clinical Trial Finder and UCSF Clinical Trials Overview— Includes info on clinical trials and a searchable database of clinical trials at UCSF.

-- UCSF Clinical Research HUB – Provides links to clinical trials at UCSF.
+- Find a UCSF Clinical Trial – An additional resource for finding clinical trials at UCSF.

 - ClinicalTrials.gov – A registry and results database of publicly and privately supported clinical studies of human participants conducted around the world.